 John F. Kennedy: Campaigns and Elections

-The Campaign and Election of 1960:
+The Campaign and Election of 1960

-The nomination's turning point occured in the West Virginia primary.
-A working-class, heavily Protestant state, West Virginia was critical for Kennedy to show that a wealthy Catholic was electable there.
-Humphrey desperately threw all his remaining resources into the fray, even tapping a savings fund for his daughter's upcoming wedding, but the Kennedy machine overwhelmed him with money and savvy.
-In West Virginia, the only state in which it is legal for a campaign to pay workers and voters money for showing up at the polls, Kennedy's financing gave him a distinct advantage.
+The nomination's turning point occurred in the West Virginia primary.
+A working-class, heavily Protestant state, West Virginia was critical for Kennedy, who had to show that a wealthy Catholic was electable there.
+Humphrey desperately threw all his remaining resources into the fray, even tapping a savings fund for his daughter's upcoming wedding.
+But the Kennedy machine overwhelmed him with money and savvy.
+In West Virginia, the only state in which it was legal for a campaign to pay workers and voters money for showing up at the polls, Kennedy's financing gave him a distinct advantage.
 Dispirited and broke, Humphrey abandoned the race.

-At the Democratic National Convention held in Los Angeles in early July, Kennedy defeated his nearest rival, Texas senator Lyndon B. Johnson, the Senate majority leader, on the first ballot.
-Kennedy then invited Johnson to become his running mate, a controversial move made ostensibly to placate the South, bypassing other party leaders such as senators Hubert Humphrey of Minnesota and Stuart Symington of Missouri.
+At the Democratic National Convention held in Los Angeles in early July, Kennedy defeated his nearest rival, Senator Lyndon B. Johnson of Texas, the Senate majority leader, on the first ballot.
+Kennedy then invited Johnson to become his running mate, a controversial move made ostensibly to placate the South, bypassing other party leaders such as Humphrey and Senator Stuart Symington of Missouri.
 In his acceptance speech, Kennedy pledged to “get the country moving again.”
 Americans, he said, stood “on the edge of New Frontier—of the 1960s—a frontier of unknown opportunities and perils—a frontier of unfilled hopes and threats.”

 Kennedy faced two great hurdles in his quest for the White House: his youth and his religion.
-Polls revealed that many Americans balked at the prospect of such a young man untested on the world stage, leading the nation at a time of threatening Cold War peril, especially after the comforting grandfatherly image projected by Dwight Eisenhower.
+Polls revealed that many Americans balked at the prospect of such a young man, untested on the world stage, leading the nation at a time of threatening Cold War peril, especially after Dwight Eisenhower, who projected a comforting grandfatherly image.
 For Nixon, although he was only four years older than Kennedy, this issue was less acute since he had the advantage of having served as vice president for the duration of Eisenhower's two terms and was therefore a more familiar face.

 In order to overcome Nixon's advantage in public recognition, Kennedy challenged Nixon to a series of televised debates.
 Nixon, an experienced debater, accepted.
-The series of four debates between the two candidates became the first extensive use of what would thereafter become a staple medium of American political campaigns—television.
-Broadcast live on national television in late September and early October, the debates ultimately provided the Kennedy campaign with a huge boost.
+The series of debates between the two candidates became the first extensive use of what would thereafter become a staple medium of American political campaigns—television.
+Broadcast live on national television in late September and early October, the four debates ultimately provided the Kennedy campaign with a huge boost.